by Paige Slighter

 As a family, they recently returned to El Salvador after taking an eight-year break to work at a residential school for at-risk kids in Hershey, Pennsylvania.
 They acted as house parents and caregivers for up to 12 children at a time (including their own).
 Katie said, “It was an amazing place for that season of our life, but we felt a very specific nudging from the Holy Spirit to return to El Salvador.”
 In Spanish, El Salvador means “The Savior.”
 Jeff says, “Despite all of the poverty, violence, and injustice, The Savior is at work here, and we are thrilled to join him in bringing hope and healing to families.”

-Are you a podrishoner with a fun story about how you got connected to Woodland?
+Are you a podrishioner with a fun story about how you got connected to Woodland?
 We’d love to hear from you!
-Just shoot an email to email@example.com.
+Just shoot an email to firstname.lastname@example.org.